cdli-gh/cdli-gh.github.io/pages/guide/guide_morpology.md

 Before new texts can be manually annotated they must be pre-annotated by the MPA.
 For the best result, annotators will update their local dictionaries based on all annotated files.
 To do this:

-1. Retrieve fresh copies of all annotated files from WHEREVER THEY ARE BY WHATEVER MEANS and place them in a folder
+1. Retrieve fresh copies of all annotated files from (add repository link) and place them in a folder
 2. Delete annotated_morph_dict.json
 3. Run the MPA on the folder of annotated texts
 4. Check to see that a new annotated_morph_dict.json file has been created and appears correct, as above